boblemaire/IoTaWatt/Docs/CTbasics.rst

 typical IoTaWatt installations use a single reference that reflects the phase and voltage of one of the sides, or *legs* as they are commonly called.
-The result is that CTs on the other leg must be oriented  the opposite way to be in phase with the opposite voltage reference.
-This can be accomplished by physically installing them reversed, or by installing all of the CTs the same way and checking the *reverse* box when configuring.
+The result is that CTs on the other leg should be oriented  the opposite way to be in phase with the opposite voltage reference.
+For simple singlephase 120V (or 230V European type) circuits, IoTaWatt will automatically correct reversed CTs and report positive power unless "Allow negative values" is enabled in setup for that CT.

 There is more to installing CTs on 240V circuits in split-phase systems in the next chapter.